Pipeline Politics: The Race to Bypass Hormuz

 Second, pipeline pressure constraints limit the ramp-up rate.
 ADCOP is a single-line system (unlike the Saudi dual-line Petroline), which means it cannot be incrementally looped or supplemented.
 The maximum achievable flow is approximately 1.8 million barrels per day under optimal conditions, yielding a realistic spare capacity of 500,000 to 700,000 barrels per day.
 A meaningful contribution, but one that covers barely 3-4% of the Hormuz shortfall.

-Fujairah vulnerability.
+Fujairah vulnerability — now realized.
 The Fujairah terminal, located on the Gulf of Oman coast, was specifically sited to be outside the Strait of Hormuz and beyond the reach of a conventional naval blockade.
 But Iran’s kamikaze drone capability does not respect the neat geography of strait closure.
 The IRGC’s drone launch sites along the Iranian coastline at Jask, Chabahar, and the Makran coast can reach Fujairah.
-If Iran escalates to targeting bypass infrastructure (a scenario assessed at 10-15% probability), Fujairah is a high-value, fixed target with limited air defense coverage compared to Saudi Arabia’s more robust systems.
-The UAE has intercepted 120+ Iranian drones since the conflict began, demonstrating the persistent threat environment.
+This analysis assessed direct targeting of bypass infrastructure at 10-15% probability in early March.
+What materialized was more insidious: not a direct strike on Fujairah, but collateral damage to the upstream infrastructure feeding it.

 The 55-60% problem.
 Even with the bypass pipeline at maximum throughput, the UAE remains approximately 55-60% dependent on Hormuz for its crude exports.
 The rest, including all 6 million tonnes per annum of LNG from Das Island (which sits in Abu Dhabi’s Gulf waters), is stranded behind the strait.
 ADNOC’s Das Island LNG operations are fully Hormuz-dependent with no bypass whatsoever.